cph-cachet/carp.sensing-flutter/carp_serializable/README.md

  FromJsonFactory().register(A());
 ```

-For this purpose it is helpful to have an empty constructor, but any constructur will work, since only the `fromJsonFunction` function is used.
+For this purpose it is helpful to have an empty constructor, but any constructor will work, since only the `fromJsonFunction` function is used.

 Polymorphic serialization is handled by setting the `__type` property in the `Serializable` class.
 Per default, an object's `runtimeType` is used as the
  `__type` for an object.
 Hence, the json of object of type `A` and `B` would